jlpteaching/comparch/modules/gem5/_posts/2000-02-01-assignment0.md

 You will see examples of interacting with the simulator later on.
 We can create a simulator object through an internal python package from gem5.
 The simulate package allows user to easily set up the simulation environment for the experiments.
-**NOTE**: Most of gem5's internal python packages work exculsively with gem5. gem5 has an internal modified python interpreter that these packages use to communicate with gem5.
+**NOTE**: Most of gem5's internal python packages work exclusively with gem5. gem5 has an internal modified python interpreter that these packages use to communicate with gem5.
 The following steps show how to import the simulator package and instantiate a simulator object.